Grace Kiptui: Radio talk show

-Since 2006, Kobilo has hosted a radio talk show on Kass FM educating the community on vital legal issues.
+Since 2006, Kobilo has hosted a radio talk show on Kass FMeducating the community on vital legal issues.

 Political career

 Kiptui was elected the woman representative of Baringo County in the 2013 elections.
 She won by a landslide, garnering over 120,000 votes against Kaptuiya Cheboiwo's 25,000.

 Campaign against female genital mutilation

 She is a vocal campaigner against the practice of female genital mutilation and a champion of women empowerment.

 Anti-jigger campaign

 In conjunction with Ahadi Kenya Trust], a non-governmental organization, Kiptui has spearheaded a campaign against the jigger flea all over the county.
 The first phase of the programme covered the highland areas of Baringo Central Constituency and Baringo North Constituency.

 Personal life

 She is married to Daudi Kiptui.
 They have three children.